lsimopoulos/lsimopoulos.github.io-hugo/content/post/android_emulator_connection_timeout.md

 Since I was using my local IP on the address, the emulator could not access it and got the connection timeout error.
 If I had used the external IP  and  the port was open I would not have gotten this error but it's not the best approach.
 Therefore whenever you want to access the server that is hosted on the same machine, just use ```10.0.2.2```.

+***Notes***

+Please be aware that this issue occurs with the default android emulator.If you are using Genymotion you wont enctounter it.

 ![Android](/images/android.png)